 There are also no reports of contact allergies with titanium, MELISA (Memory Lymphocyte Immuno-Stimulation Assay) testing reveals titanium to be the third most common metal allergy detected amongst the samples submitted.
 Whilst some materials are regarded as biocompatible (ie: compatible with living tissue and unlikely to be rejected), titanium is actually classified as bioinductive which means that the cells of the body appear to embrace it.
-See the diagram below of the intimate connection between the titanium surface and a bone cell (osteocyte).
 The reason for this is not understood.

 The abutments may be made of a variety of material including titanium, gold alloys or zirconia and the substructures for the crown and bridge prosthesis may also be titanium, a metal alloy or all ceramic (eg: alumina, zirconia).

 Other, less well recognised issues when considering implant-retained prostheses include:

 Synthetic bone grafts These are foreign materials made of ceramics such as calcium phosphates, and calcium sulphate that may or may not have been treated with a growth factor such as strontium which appears to help induce bone growth.
 By definition these materials do not belong in the human body although they are resorbed and merely act as a temporary scaffold for the bone to grow around.

 Xenografts and human bone grafts These are either bone grafts from another species (xenograft) or a human cadaver and whilst the bone has often been sterilised and desiccated, the potential may still exist for transmission of an infection or DNA.